Violinist.com - Because you can't say enough about the violin

 After successfully auditioning for the Manhattan School of Music, he decided to pursue further training in Germany with the internationally renowned soloist Tibor Varga at the Nordwestdeutsche Musikakademie in Detmold.
-While in Europe, Anthony also benefitted from studies with violin virtuoso Lukas David.
+While in Europe, Anthony also was honored to study with violin virtuoso Lukas David.
 Anthony was a member of the Kammerorchester Tibor Varga, internationally acclaimed for its excellent recordings, and performed at the Festival Tibor Varga in Sion, Switzerland.

 Upon returning to the United States, he became a tenured player with the Miami Philharmonic Orchestra under the direction of such esteemed conductors as Sixten Ehrling, Alain Lombard, Brian Priestman, and Stanislaw Skrowachewski.
 A founding member of the Miami Chamber Symphony, he played frequently with other professional ensembles.
 In addition to his primary work as a classical musician, he has performed, toured, or recorded with some of the most widely recognized names in popular music, among them, the Bee Gees, Seals and Croft, and Whitney Houston.
 Anthony's last post before his recent retirement was as first violinist with the Florida Orchestra, in which capacity he served for twenty-three years under the batons of such distinguished conductors as Jahja Ling and Stefan Sanderling.